 The aim of The grant is to provide financial aid to foreign citizens.

 The University of Bari Aldo Moro, one of the 58 State universities, was founded in 1925 and is attended today by about 60,000 students, across the Bari, Brindisi, and Taranto campuses.
 The University was named after one of its most famous students, the statesman Aldo Moro.
 Moro taught Criminal Law at the University of Bari for several years.

 - Applications deadline: December 4, 2017

-- Course Level: Scholarships are available to pursue PhD research programme.
+- Course Level: The studentships are available to pursue PhD research programme.

 - Study Subject: PhD mobility scholarships for study/research at the University of Bari Aldo Moro (Italy) in the framework of the “Global-Doc” Project.

-- Scholarship Award: The scholarships are contributions to support mobility and living costs in Bari.
+- Award: The bursaries are contributions to support mobility and living costs in Bari.
 Scholarships awarded will cover the following costs: